haade-administrator/haade.fr/_posts/en/2024-10-14-box-homey-pro-the-multi-protocol-box-that-is-the-talk-about.md

 ### The negative points

-To begin with, the first problem encountered is hardware, the box {{ page.ref }} **is announced with an emmc storage capacity of 8GB** which is already low in my opinion but in reality I realized **that it was only 2.66GB** which can quickly cause problems from the moment we install several applications.
-In my opinion a box should not have a storage capacity below 32GB, even the Home Assistant Green box offers 32GB.
+To start, the first problem encountered is hardware, the box {{ page.ref }} **is announced with an emmc memory of 8GB** which is already little in my opinion but in **reality you will only be able to store on 2.66GB, the rest is used by the operating system** which can quickly cause problems from the moment we install several applications.
+In my opinion a box should not have a storage capacity below 32GB, even the Home assistant Green box offers 32GB.
 The RAM memory capacity is only 2GB and here too a box should not offer a box below 4GB of RAM especially at this price!

 {% picture posts/{{ page.guid }}/capacite-stockage-homey-pro-3gb-au-lieu-de-8gb-annonce.png --alt The storage capacity announced by the manufacturer Athom of the Homey pro box is not 8GB but only 2.66GB --img width="940" height="630" %}